 We have also responded to interest from other councils looking to use Data Hub for the first time.
 We have begun taking forward plans to develop the Data Hub for non-residential addressing, opening up the opportunity to expand the capability of other products in the portfolio, especially the OneScotland Gazetteer.

 We are actively exploring the role bisaccount, a simple and secure sign-in service designed to help businesses prove who they are when transacting with public services online.
-The Scottjsh Government introduced financial support for businesses during the COVID-19 pandemic.
-Local authorities have been responsible for processing the 98,000 applications received (by 25 June 2020) and for dispersing funds.
-An undertaking of this scale has reinforced the utility of having a clearer picture of businesses and an accurate register of them.
-We are exploring how bisaccount can support this goal.
+The Scottish Government introduced financial support for businesses during the COVID-19 pandemic.
+The bisaccount platform has been redesigned to support online applications for all 32 councils for the Transitional Support Fund for Childcare Providers.
+Launched on 4 September and closed on 9 October, the platform received over 2,000 applications from childcare providers across Scotland.
+Additional uses for the bisaccount platform are currently being explored.

 Young Scot Membership Platform